BLCK-B/BLCK-B.github.io/content/post/java-native-pipe.md

 I don't see much difference here.
 I tried the former but couldn't get it to work properly.
 Surprising no one, the backend has to be running before **loadUrl** is called.

-### Possible race condition
+## Possible race condition

-Every backend needs some time to initialise.
-Creating an electron window that calls the backend almost immediately can cause a race condition.
+Backend will always need some time to initialise.
+Creating an electron window that calls the backend immediately can cause a race condition.
 Therefore, we should ensure that calls can be sent only once the backend is prepared:

 ```javascript
 await checkBackendReady();
 createWindow();
 ```

-In my project, a quick fix involves waiting for a promise to resolve.
-The **checkBackendReady()** uses polling of a boolean check.
-A better solution is a server-sent event listener.
+In my project, I set up simple polling of an endpoint **checkBackendReady**.
+It's as good a solution as it gets with a REST controller.

-### CORS policy
+## CORS policy

-For most of the time, I developed with Firefox.
-In Chrome, I ran into an issue of a missing CORS (Cross-site resource sharing) security policy.
-This could be due to different browser configurations.
+It's inevitable that we run into an issue of a missing CORS (Cross-site resource sharing) security policy.
 This measure prevents access to resources from a different port, like an axios request from 5173 to 8080.
 If you encounter this issue, set up a [Spring CORS proxy](https://spring.io/guides/gs/rest-service-cors#global-cors-configuration) that reroutes the requests to the origin port.
+The most basic setup:

 ```java
 @Bean